laska1911/laska1911/README.md

 - 👋 Hi, I’m @laska1911
-- 👀 I’m interested in baskeball, rds, create beats
+- 👀 I’m interested in baskeball
 - 🌱 I’m currently learning in college RSSU
-- 📫 How to reach me @saintoctober in tg
+- 📫 How to reach me @saintapril in tg

 <!---
 laska1911/laska1911 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.